qeeg/cpp-io/README.md

 * If `T` is a span of `char8_t` and:
   * If stream BOM handling is `none`, for every element `C` in the given span performs `io::read(s, C)`.
   * If stream BOM handling is `read_write`, reads 3 bytes from the stream and:
-    * If read bytes are not equal to UTF-8 BOM, the read position is reverted to the one before the read and an exception is thrown.
+    * If read bytes are not equal to UTF-8 BOM, the position is reverted to the one before the read and an exception is thrown.
     * Otherwise, for every element `C` in the given span performs `io::read(s, C)`.
 * If `T` is a span of `char16_t`and:
   * If stream BOM handling is `none`, for every element `C` in the given span performs `io::read(s, C)`.
   * If stream BOM handling is `read_write`, reads 2 bytes from the stream and:
-    * If read bytes are not equal to UTF-16 BOM, the read position is reverted to the one before the read an exception is thrown.
+    * If read bytes are not equal to UTF-16 BOM, the position is reverted to the one before the read an exception is thrown.
     * If read bytes are equal to UTF-16 BOM:
       * Temporary sets the stream endianness to the endianness of read BOM.
       * For every element `C` in the given span performs `io::read(s, C)`.